Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 Scroll down to the GitHub pages section<br>
 Under Source section click on dropdown menu and select Master Branch as your GitHub pages publishing source.<br>
 Select save.

+## To Clone the Repository
+Navigate to the Github remote repository: oakerele-web.github.io<br>
+Click 'Clone or Download'.<br>
+Copy the clone HTTPS or SSH by clicking on the copy button.<br>
+Open Git Bash.<br>
+Change the current working directory to the location where you want the cloned directory to be made.<br>
+Type git clone, and then paste the URL you copied.<br>
+Press Enter.
+Your local clone will be created.<br>

 ***The url for this project is as follows:***